esciencecenter-digital-skills/lesson-FAIR-software/_episodes/00-introduction.md

 - "What is FAIR software?"
 - "Why FAIR software?"
 objectives:
+- "Describe five recommendations for FAIR software"
-- "Introduce the FAIR software website and five recommendations"
+- "Know the FAIR software website"
 keypoints:
-- "The 5 principles for FAIR software can help to make your code more Findable, Accessible, Interoperable and Reusable"
+- "The five recommendations make your code more Findable, Accessible, Interoperable and Reusable."
 ---
 ## What is FAIR?

 The FAIR principles are a concept which originated in data management.
 The acronym stands for Findable, Accessible, Interoperable and Reusable.
 They have served as a flagship for promoting good data management practices, but only recently have been adapted to apply to software.

 ## Five recommendations for FAIR software

 This lesson introduces the five recommendations on how to make research software more FAIR presented on the [fair-software.eu](fair-software.eu) website.
 The five recommendations are:

 - Use a publicly accessible repository with version control.